 Posted in Politics

-- Tagged 30th Street Men’s Shelter, beht israel, city council election, Council Member Rosie Mendez, district 2, Gramercy, jasmin sanchez, kips bay, Lower East Side, mental health, NYCHA
+- Tagged 30th Street Men’s Shelter, Beth Israel downsizing, City Council District 2, city council election, Council Member Rosie Mendez, Gramercy, jasmin sanchez, Kips Bay, Lower East Side, mental health, NYCHA

 Not everyone should have a shot